WTMAD-4: A Fair Weighting Scheme for GMTKN55: Introduction

 In this work, the \mbox{WTMAD-4} metric is proposed.
-While identical to \mbox{WTMAD-1} in its construction, the weights are based on the magnitudes of expected errors rather than on the absolute energy scales.
-As a result, each benchmark contributes meaningfully and appropriately to the overall \mbox{WTMAD-4}, with contributions ranging between approximately 1 to 3\% of the total.
-Considerations for each subset, such as its total fraction of reactions within its category, and the quality of its reference data, were taken into account when determining the appropriate weights.
-Data from previous benchmarking studies \cite{goerigk2017look, santra2021exploring, wittmann2023dispersion, becke2024remarkably} is reassessed using the WTMAD-4, and comparisons are made to results from selected minimally empirical density functionals paired with the exchange-hole dipole moment (XDM) dispersion correction.\cite{price2023xdm}
+While identical to \mbox{WTMAD-1} in its construction, the weights are based on the magnitudes of expected errors for a small set of representative, minimally empirical functionals, rather than on the absolute energy scales.
+As a result, each benchmark contributes meaningfully and appropriately to the overall \mbox{WTMAD-4}.
+Data from previous DFA benchmarking studies \cite{goerigk2017look, santra2021exploring, wittmann2023dispersion, becke2024remarkably} is reassessed using WTMAD-4.